wrathhunter/OpenCore-Hackintosh-Build-for-Dell-Inspiron-5559-Laptop/README.md

 4.To solve these 2 issues you just need to sleep and wake once after a fresh start each time.

 5.If you want to record your screen with internal audio then you need a bridge to do virtual routing.
 You will need a software called blackhole.
 Plenty of online guides are available for this, you can refer right away.

+5.Finally after completion you will face 1 last issue: You can not copy or delete or modify any files in your external hard drives or internal non bootable hard drives.
+Because they might be in NTFS file format which is not supported by Mac OS.
+You need to format them to ExFat file format or you can use "NTFS for mac" a software by Microsoft.
+After installing this you can use your computer normally.